xoofx/xoofx.github.io/_posts/2020-02-15-stark-melody-dotnet-sel4.md

          <td>More explicit control over heap allocation and lifetime.</td>
          <td>
             <ul>
+                <li>Implicit or explicit boxing of value type should not be possible.</li>
                 <li>The concept of lifetime should be accessible to a developer.</li>
                 <li>It should be possible to allocate objects with similar lifetime to a same region in memory.</li>
                 <li>Memory handling should provide an automatic assistance but also manual awareness and control for the developer.</li>